shreemahadik8433/MEVN/README.md

 # MEVN
-A full stack MEVN Movie blog
+A full stack MEVN Movie Blog offers capabilities like edit delete make post so that you may publish about your favourite movies.